ianseu/FlowState/checkins.md

 ## This week I learned

-- I'm a master procrastinator
+- I'm getting much better at dart.

 ## My successes this week were